syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Adding-and-Filling-the-XPToolbar.md

 # Getting started

+>**Important**
+Starting with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Windows Forms application to use our components.

 This section describes how to add `XPToolBar` control in a Windows Forms application and overview of its basic functionalities.

 ## Assembly deployment